Deadpool's demonstrative disclaimer of disambiguation:

 - Deadpool: Samurai (2018-2021): A manga running in Shonen Jump.
 Writer Sanshiro Kasama.

 - Deadpool volume 7 aka .
-Scheduled to launch in November 2022, initially written by Alyssa Wong and illustrated by Martin Coccolo.
+Launched in November 2022, initially written by Alyssa Wong and illustrated by Martin Coccolo.

 - Deadpool: Wade Wilson's War: August to November 2010, 4 issues.
 Alternate universe.

 - Deadpool Killogy and spinoffs:

 - Deadpool Kills the Marvel Universe: October 2012, 4 issues.
 Psycho Man messes up Deadpool's brain trying to make him into a more effective killer.
 It works... too well.
 This version of Deadpool is nicknamed "Dreadpool".